Giving Compass’ Take:

 Read the full article about young India demanding better health by Saahil Kejriwal at India Development Review.

-Since you are interested in Children and Youth, have you read these selections from Giving Compass related to impact giving and Children and Youth?
+Since you are interested in India, have you read these selections from Giving Compass related to impact giving and India?

 Looking for a way to get involved?